Are you thinking of buying your first home? You aren't alone.

-Again, things change and stuff happens, but if you’re on probation at work, it makes sense to figure that out before buying a house.
+Again, things change, and stuff happens, but if you're on probation at work, it makes sense to figure that out before buying a house.
 A new job may also make your new commute unbearable, so be sure to take that into account.
-This ties well into financial stability.

 Are you financially prepared to buy a home?

-Lastly, just because you’re renting does not mean you have to cram the family into a small 1 bedroom apartment.
-You can still rent a spacious 4 bedroom house with that large yard you’ve always dreamt of.
+Lastly, just because you're renting does not mean you have to cram the family into a small one-bedroom apartment.
+You can still rent a spacious four-bedroom house with that large yard you've always wanted.
 Just make sure it fits into your budget.
-It’s okay to rent for a few years while you figure out if that new job or neighborhood is the right one.
+It's okay to rent for a few years while you figure out if that new job or neighborhood is the right one.
 The most important thing is making sure your social, professional, and financial lives are all ready!
-It’s better to delay and make a right decision than to rush and make a choice that is tough (and costly) to unwind.
+It's better to delay and make the right decision than to rush and make a choice that is tough (and costly) to unwind.

 Our awesome article on Renting vs. Buying A House explores when it makes more financial sense to purchase vs. rent a home.

 7 - Day FREE Personal Finance Boot Camp!